codeacula/rinora-mud/README.md

 It is important to highlight once more that **user commands should perform all validation, and issue commands appropriately.**
 For example, if the command is to cast a fireball, the command processor should verify the target it there, that the user can cast the fireball, that there's no mitigating circumstances, and so on.
-At the end it should issue an attack event, just as if a denizen did.
+At thde end it should issue an attack event, just as if a denizen did.

 ## Migrations